How to start server logs in the UniFi Controller

 Server logs are quity handy network management and troubleshooting.
 Make sure that your network is monitored correctly and that you're prepared to handle issues.
 Just follow the steps above to be set up correctly.

 If you are working with complex and large networks, we'd love to lend you a hand.
 UniHosted.
-We provide managed UniFi Controllers to improve your network efficiency.
+We provide managed UniFi Controller to improve your network efficiency.
 Especially, if you are an MSP or IT-service business looking for reliable, secure and scalable UniFi network deployments, this is something for you.

 We host UniFi Controllers in the Cloud